nrobinson2000/donate-bitcoin/README.md

 # Donate bitcoin

-A html plugin to allow people to donate bitcoin to a specified address.
+A simple html plugin to allow people to donate the equivalent bitcoin amount of a donation of a chosen fiat currency.

 Embed with: